 In the fall of 2008, Centerpoint Church graciously invited us to use their facilities on Sunday evenings so we began meeting there in October.
 In these two facilities in three different worship gatherings, God helped us reach 500 people in weekly attendance by 2010.

 In the spring of 2011, we moved into our newly renovated facility at 7719 Graphics Way in Lewis Center.
 Since our move, God has continued to help us connect people to Him.
-We have seen a number of people Go Public with their baptisms.
+We have seen over 1000 people Go Public with their baptisms.

-In 2018, we renovated the old Buehler’s grocery store, which meant we could reach more people so that we could send more people.
+In 2018, we renovated the old Buehler’s grocery store, which meant we could reach more people so that we could both seat and send more people.